Jenderal Achmad Yani International Airport

 The airport used to be a military airbase owned by the TNI (Armed Forces of Indonesia) until 1966, when the airport was declared open to domestic commercial flights, while continuing to operate as an airbase for the Indonesian Army.
 The area is commonly known as Kalibanteng, hence it was commonly known as Kalibanteng Airbase.
 The new floating terminal of the airport was officially opened by Indonesian President Joko Widodo on 7 June 2018.

+On 2 April 2024, the Ministry of Transportation revoked the international status of the airport.
+Later on 26 April 2025, the Ministry of Transportation reinstated the international status of the airport.

 History

-Ahmad Yani International Airport used to be a military airbase for the Indonesian Army.
+Ahmad Yani Airport used to be a military airbase for the Indonesian Army.
 It was opened for commercial flights after a joint decree between Chief of the Air Staff, Minister of Transport, and the Army Chief of staff on 31 August 1966.
-Since 1 October 1995, management was transferred to PT Angkasa Pura I. This marked the start of the fully commercial function of the airport until now.
+On 1 October 1995, management was transferred to PT Angkasa Pura I. This marked the start of the fully commercial use of the airport.

 Expansion began in 2004, done in phases starting with the addition to the length of the runway to accommodate the safer landing of larger aircraft.
 The airport gained its international status in August 2004 with its inaugural flight from Semarang to Singapore, as mentioned in the Minister's Decree No. 64/2004 on 10 August 2004.
 However, due to the global recession, the Semarang-Singapore route operated by Garuda was discontinued.
 Batavia Air took over this route in November 2009.
 However, Batavia Air ceased operations on 31 January 2013 as an outcome of a petition for bankruptcy on 30 January 2013.

 Development

-Ahmad Yani International Airport used to have a terminal to the south of the runway, with one arrival and departure gate each for domestic and international flights.
+Ahmad Yani Airport used to have a terminal to the south of the runway, with one arrival and departure gate each for domestic and international flights.
 The old terminal had a total area of 6,708 square meters in size.
 Facilities include souvenir shops, food outlets, bank, money changer, hotel and travel booking offices, taxi and rental car services.
 The airport is in the coastal area of Maron beach in the West Semarang district, which is prone to flooding and abrasion.

 Central Java Government announced plans to expand the airport in 2004 which include the extension of the runway from 1,850 m to 2,560 m.

 On 17 June 2014 Angkasa Pura I and military officials signed an agreement allowing the use of military land for 30 years and implementing the expansion project.